History of California High-Speed Rail: Financial history

-Cost estimates
+In January 2024, the Authority released the Updated Total Authorized Spending Request for a total of $26.094 billion.
+Actual expenditures as of November 2023 totaled $11.554 billion.
+Revenue assumptions at that time totaled $35.2 billion.

+Costs

 The cost of the San Francisco-to-Anaheim route was originally estimated in 2008 at $33,000,000,000 (in 2006 dollars; would be about $65 billion in year-of-expenditure (YOE) dollars).
 Upon further investigation, however, the Authority determined that a route using exclusive trackage along its entire length would be extremely expensive (estimated at over $96 billion in 2012 dollars), so they saw a need to share track in the metropolitan areas of the San Francisco Peninsula and the LA Basin.
 Thus, their perspective changed from a stand-alone High Speed Rail (HSR) system to one where HSR would share commuter rails (a "blended" system) to both save money and improve all passenger rail needs.
 (Note that the 2012 Revised Business Plan listed a new estimate for a Full Build option for a cumulative cost of $91.4 billion (2012 YOE) and completion date of 2033.)

 The Revised 2012 Business Plan listed new estimates (in cumulative year-of-expenditure costs) for the new blended system: Initial Operating System in 2021 for a total of $31.3 billion, Bay to Basin in 2026 for a total of $51.2 billion, and Phase 1 Blended in 2028 for a total of $68.4 billion.